 Our group is currently involved in research to develop novel in-vivo ophthalmic imaging including Binocular Optical Coherence Tomography (OCT) development in collaboration with Moorfields Eye Hospital in London.
 This technique uses swept source OCT to generate high resolution whole-eye scans of both eyes simultaneously.
 Its binocular design also enables clinicians to perform objective binocular functional testing including pupillometry and strabismus assessment.

-The group also uses both retinal and anterior segment OCT imaging to investigate retina in Autism Spectrum Disorder, and to investigate the utility of OCT for biometric analysis and quantifying of cataract magnitude.
+The group also uses both retinal and anterior segment OCT imaging to investigate retina in Down syndrome, and to investigate the utility of OCT for biometric analysis and quantifying of cataract magnitude.
 We are also investigating retinal cone imaging using a narrow angle Heidelberg Retinal Angiograph (HRA) in the ageing eye and in ocular diseases such as glaucoma and diabetes.

-Researchers: Prof. R. Anderson, Dr P. Mulholland, Dr JA Little
+Researchers: Prof. R. Anderson, Dr P. Mulholland, Dr JA Little, Prof Kathryn Saunders

 Visual disorders in Special needs